Challenges and opportunities of Germany’s inclusion in the Open Government Partnership

-- Kai Wegrich (Professor of Public Administration and Public Policy, Hertie School of Governance)
+- Kai Wegrich (Professor of Public Administration and Public Policy, Hertie School)

 - Moderation: Zoe Reiter (Senior Project Leader, Transparency International)

-Luciana Cingolani is Assistant Professor for Public Administration at the Hertie School of Governance.
+Luciana Cingolani is Assistant Professor for Public Administration at the Hertie School.
 Her research interests lie at the intersection between public management and technology, with a focus on administrative capacity building, transparency and accountability, and the role of eServices and Open Data.

 Beate Lohmann is Director General for Administrative Modernisation and Organisation at the Federal Ministry of the Interior.
 She started her career at the Federal Office of Administration (BVA), and subsequently held several positions within the Ministry of the Interior, including the leadership of the “Better Regulation Unit”, Head of Division O 1 (general matters; Committee for Organisational Issues; modernisation programmes; international cooperation in administrative matters) and Deputy Head of the Directorate-General for Central Tasks.
 Beate Lohmann holds a Law degree from Cologne.
 (Image: © Open Government Partnership)

 Walter Palmetshofer is an economist by training and has been involved in the domain of Netzpolitik for many years.
 He is project lead of the Open Knowledge Foundation's EU research project Open Data Incubator (ODINE), the Digitaler Offenheitsindex [do:index], and supervises the Open Data Census.
 He worked as a system administrator in NYC, before moving to Berlin, where he co-founded a start-up in 2012.
 (Image: © Open Knowledge Foundation)